 These children and their parents may also fall victim to emotional stress associated with any chronic illness.
 Long-term low-grade pain may stimulate a sense of helplessness and hopelessness and thus depression.
 Children often have a limited social life (especially with their peers) due to school absenteeism.

-It must also be remembered that the medical therapies commonly used to treat JIA can have many have prominent side effects (see below).
+It must also be remembered that the medical therapies commonly used to treat JIA can have many have prominent side effects (see above).

 What is the prognosis of juvenile idiopathic arthritis?